yetalit/Mojmelo/README.md

 * Mojo compiler

-Additionally, you may want to install bellow Python frameworks for a better usability and to run tests:
+Additionally, you may want to install bellow Python packages for a better usability and to run tests:
 1. Numpy
 2. Pandas
 3. Scikit-learn